libelle17/autofax/README.md

 display of the result. <br>
 Sending and receiving are started every minute, until the respective other part has finished for the first time. <br>
-Check and possibly correction of possibly falsely stored files (e.g. by a deliberate program cancelling) will be done in intervals.</p>
+Check and possibly correction of possibly falsely stored fax files (e.g. by a cancelling the program deliberately) will be done in intervals.</p>

 <h2>PRECONDITIONS
 <a name="PRECONDITIONS_D"></a>